 - Loss of enjoyment of life

 Drivers have a duty of care when they are on the road.
-They must consider the safety of not just themselves but others around them as well.
-By driving drunk and without insurance, they fundamentally breach this duty of care.
-You should hold them responsible for what happened so you do not end up paying exorbitant bills for damages that were not your fault.
+They must consider the safety of not just themselves but others around them.
+When an individual drives drunk without insurance, they fundamentally breach this duty of care.
+As a result, you have the right to hold them responsible for an accident, but doing so can be incredibly difficult without a lawyer.

-Your insurance company may also want to fight back or absolve themselves of paying you the proper amount you need to cover all of your expenses.
-They may try and argue that your injuries were caused by your accident or downplay the severity of the damages you suffered.
-Our lawyers will prioritize your best interests and ensure that your insurance does its job in covering you fairly.
+Taking action after an uninsured driver crash can be tricky.
+Your insurance company may want to fight back or absolve themselves of providing the payment you need to cover your expenses.
+They may try and argue that your injuries weren’t caused by your accident or downplay the severity of the damages you suffered.